Totoual/gAgents/README.md

 	// Create a new agent
 	agent := gAgents.NewAgent("Alice", "localhost:8000")

-	// Register handlers and other components
+	// Here you can register acts, handlers and tasks agent.RegisterHandler("greet", &protocol.GreetingHandler{})
-	agent.RegisterHandler("greet", &protocol.GreetingHandler{})

-	// Run the agent
+	// Run the agent.
-	go agent.Run()

-	// Sending a message example
+	go agent.Run() // Need to run the agent in a different routine so we can send a message for the example:

 	message := protocol.TestMessage{
 		Receiver: "0.0.0.0:8002",
 		Sender:   "0.0.0.0:8003",
-		Type:     "greet",
+		Protocol: "greet",
 		Greeting: "Hello!",
 	}